 - Abusive Tax Shelters and Transactions

-If you own a business, it is possible that your business qualifies for one or more of these deductions.
+If you own a business, your business may qualify for one or more of these deductions.

-One great way to legally pay less tax is to buy Municipal bongs.
-These are bonds issued by your state, city, county, or any other government entities in order to finance government projects.
-These projects include but are not limited to building schools, roads, hospitals, bridges, etc.
+One of the greatest ways to pay less tax legally is to buy municipal bonds, also known as Munis.
+These bonds are issued by a state, city, or county to finance government projects.
+These projects include, but are not limited to, building schools, roads, hospitals, bridges, etc.

 By buying municipal bonds, you are lending the government your money.
-In return, you get a fixed interest paid usually semi-annually.
+In return, you get a fixed interest, usually paid semi-annually.
 According to Investor.gov, the interest from municipal bonds is exempt from federal income tax.
 That is right.
-You will pay no federal income tax on the interest you make from your municipal bonds.
+You will pay no federal income tax on the interest you earn from investing in municipal bonds.

 The good news does not end there.
-According to Merrill Bank Of America, some states also make the interest generated from municipal bonds state income tax-free.
-If there is a good way to legally pay less tax, is through buying municipal bonds.
-The government gives tax incentives to people so that they can lend it money.
-Take advantage of these services and build your wealth one step at a time.
+According to Merrill Bank Of America, some states also waive tax on income you earn from Munis.
+If there is a good way to pay less tax legally, it is through buying municipal bonds.
+On top of lowering your taxable income, Munis are safer than equities, where volatility is a significant risk for many investors.

 Rich people get away with tax by acquiring long-term investments.
 So, what is a long-term investment?
-A long-term investment is nothing other than an investment you keep for a long time.
+A long-term investment is nothing but an investment you keep for a long time.
 By default, a long-term investment should be kept for at least one year.
-The longer you keep the investment, the more tax benefits you get.
+The longer you keep the investment, the more it helps you pay less tax legally.

-How does a long-term investment save money in tax?
+How do long-term investments save money in taxes?

-Before we answer this question, let’s see how these investments work.
-Let’s say that you bought shares of a company last week and you want to hold it for 10 years.
+Before we answer this question, let’s examine how these investments work.
+Let’s say you bought shares of a company last week and want to hold them for 10 years.

 At the end of 10 years, let’s assume that the share price doubled and you decided to sell.
-That is you made a 100% return on the money you invested.
-During the 10 years period, you did not pay capital gain tax on this investment.
+That is, you made a 100% return on investment.
+During the 10 years, you did not pay capital gain tax on this investment.
 This is because all the gains you made on your investment were not realized until you decided to sell.

-Long term-investments also receive tax benefits through capital gains tax.
+Long-term investments also receive tax benefits through capital gains tax.
 According to Bankrate, long-term capital gains have much lower tax rates of 0%, 15%, and 20%.
-These rates depend on tax brackets, marital status, and how long the assets were owned.
+These rates depend on tax brackets, marital status, and the length of time the assets were owned.

 This is how the rich keep getting richer.
-They buy and hold investments for a long time.
-During the period they are holding their investments, they pay no tax.
-And when they decide to sell, they pay less tax.
+They buy and hold investments for a long time, paying no taxes during this period.
+When they decide to sell, they pay capital gains tax instead of income tax.

 The point here is that by holding an investment for a long time, you delay paying taxes on it.
-This makes your money grow really fast and gives you a chance to achieve financial independence easily.
+This makes your money grow fast due to compound interest, allows you to pay less tax when you sell, and allows you to reach financial independence quickly.

 7. How to pay less tax: Make less money(a very silly choice)